 Level 2 and 3 Interchange Data Requirements

 Each card brand will feature its list of requirements necessary to receive interchange rates by using Level 2 or Level 3 data to qualify on its card network.
-Each major card brand - Visa, MasterCard, American Express, and Discover - has been listed below with individual details to clearly explain their requirements.
+The following sections list each major card brand—Visa, Mastercard, American Express, and Discover—with individual details to clearly explain their requirements.

 Once you are familiar with these requirements, see Submitting Level 2 and Level 3 Data with Transactions to learn the different methods available to submit this data.